NTLx/SMNFiler/README.md

 Several settings was offered in `设置面板` , defalut settings should be like this:

 ![each sample output](https://cdn.jsdelivr.net/gh/Letmeouted/PicominiPC/img/settingSMN.png)

-By default ,the output result will be two files , If you need more calculation results, you can turn on the `更多计算结果` switch button to create an additional detail file.

 By default, the output result include of Peak height, If you need Peak area, you can turn on the `峰面积代替峰高` switch button.